bio-cr/bam-filter/README.md

 sudo make install
 ```

-If you are using Ubuntu, the deb package is available from the [Github release page](https://github.com/bio-cr/bam-filter/releases).
+* Ubuntu: deb package is available from the [Github release page](https://github.com/bio-cr/bam-filter/releases).
+* Currently only Linux is supported.

 ## Usage